-This is your guide to memory care in Mystic, CT.
-Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
-Memory care enables seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and secure setting.
-Our local Senior Living Advisors have local expertise in dementia care in Mystic, CT and surrounding areas.
-After an initial assessment, your advisor will send you a list of memory care providers that fit your loved one's unique requirements for care and living preferences, as well as your family's finances.Memory Care Costs in Mystic, CT
+AlzheimersNet is your comprehensive guide to memory care in Mystic, CT.
+Memory care facilities provide housing and care for seniors with Alzheimer's disease and other types of dementia.
+Memory care enables seniors with memory impairment to stay as active and engaged as possible, while living in a dignified, safe and secure setting.
+Our local Senior Living Advisors are widely knowledgeable about dementia care in Mystic, CT and surrounding areas.
+After an initial consultation, your advisor will prepare a list of memory care providers that fit your loved one's essential requirements for care and living preferences, as well as your family's finances.Memory Care Costs in Mystic, CT

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
 The price of memory care in Mystic ranges from $6,240 to $8,820 a month.